 Representing the Crown

 One of the Lieutenant Governor’s responsibilities is to ensure that Newfoundland and Labrador always has a Premier.
-The Lieutenant Governor presides over the swearing-in of the Premier and cabinet Ministers.
+The Lieutenant Governor presides over the swearing-in of the Premier and Cabinet Ministers.
 The Lieutenant Governor summons, prorogues, and dissolves the House of Assembly, delivers the Speech from the Throne and gives Royal Assent to Bills of the Legislative Assembly.
 The Lieutenant Governor signs official documents and meets with the Premier.

 The Lieutenant Governor presents honours and awards to people who have demonstrated excellence, valor, bravery, or dedication to service that brings credit to the province and the country.

-Celebrating Newfoundland and Labrador
+Representing Newfoundland and Labrador

 Term of Office

 The Lieutenant-Governor is appointed by the Governor General, on the advice of the Prime Minister of Canada, for a period of not less than five years.
 Premature terminations can only be for cause.
 Extensions are possible following discussion between the Prime Minister and the Lieutenant-Governor.